So, you want to be a social entrepreneur?

 It’s a movement that is growing fast and is active in a huge range of areas.
-Last year, Hiscox sponsored a graduation ceremony for the Big Venture Challenge, which recognised some of the country’s up and coming social entrepreneurs including a company developing specialist activity products for people with dementia, a car club operator providing a network of community car clubs across the UK, and an app that transforms the way people manage their health conditions.
+Last year, Hiscox sponsored a graduation ceremony for the Big Venture Challenge (external link), which recognised some of the country’s up and coming social entrepreneurs including a company developing specialist activity products for people with dementia, a car club operator providing a network of community car clubs across the UK, and an app that transforms the way people manage their health conditions.

 It’s clear that social enterprises are growing in popularity but, as an entrepreneur driven by more of a social purpose than simply trying to make profit, how easy is it to launch your own social enterprise?